-Things to do to get best performance from HBase
+Things to do to get the Best Performance from HBase

-This HBase performance tuning article is a result of several implementations that we have done over the period.
-We can now confidently narrate a few points which if implemented correctly, can make HBase very efficient and work as per your requirements.
+This HBase performance tuning article results from several implementations we have done over the period.
+We can now confidently narrate a few points that, if implemented correctly, can make HBase very efficient and work as per your requirements.

 Any discussion on Big Data invariably leads to Hadoop.
-However, another approach for effectively managing Big Data is by using NoSQL databases which are becoming mainstream.
-A variety of NoSQL databases are widely used today, a few of which are Cassandra, MongoDB, CouchDB, Neo4j, Accumulo, MarkLogic, Redis and HBase.
+However, another approach for effectively managing Big Data is using NoSQL databases, which are becoming mainstream.
+Various NoSQL databases, including Cassandra, MongoDB, CouchDB, Neo4j, Accumulo, MarkLogic, Redis, and HBase, are widely used today.

 HBase holds a very important place in the list of NoSQL databases as it works on Hadoop by using HDFS as the underlying data store.

 HBase is widely in use for a variety of use cases.
 Though HBase and other NoSQL databases are getting deployed in production, SQL is still the most preferred way to access databases for the end user of data.
-Usage of SQL layers such as Hive, Impala or more recently Phoenix for querying HBase is inevitable.
+Using SQL layers such as Hive, Impala, or, more recently, Phoenix for querying HBase is inevitable.

-Over last couple of years, we have experienced a variety of scenarios in querying of HBase databases using SQL engines and every time, the question which comes to the fore relates to the things to be done to improve the performance of a HBase database.
-Having done several implementations, we can confidently list down a few points which if implemented correctly, can make HBase very efficient and work as per your requirements –
+Over the last couple of years, we have experienced a variety of scenarios in querying HBase databases using SQL engines, and every time, the question that comes to the fore relates to the things to be done to improve the performance of an HBase database.
+Having done several implementations, we can confidently list down a few points which, if implemented correctly, can make HBase very efficient and work as per your requirements –

-A) Define and use Rowkey in the right manner
+Define and use Rowkey in the right manner is Rowkey important

-For any HBase database, Rowkey forms the crux of storing and accessing data.
-HBase is optimize for reads when data is queried on basis of row key.
-Query predicates are applied to row key as start and stop keys.
-Query engines such as Impala, Hive and BigInsights reading data from HBase translate predicates against efficient row key lookup when operators such as =, <, BETWEEN are applied against row key.
-Reading data from HBase based on rowkey is somewhat similar to using index for reading a RDBMS table.
-If you use the index in your query, you read only required records, else you scan the entire table which is not efficient at all.
+Rowkey forms the crux of storing and accessing data for any HBase database.
+HBase is optimized for reads based on the row key when data is queried.
+Query predicates are applied to row keys as start and stop keys.
+Query engines such as Impala, Hive, and BigInsights reading data from HBase translate predicates against efficient row key lookup when operators such as =, <, and BETWEEN are applied against the row key.
+Reading data from HBase based on a row key is similar to using an index for reading an RDBMS table.
+If you use the index in your query, you read only the required records; otherwise, you scan the entire table, which could be more efficient.

-In one of the implementations, HBase table contained 50 million records and the query was written to retrieve 10 records.
+In one of the implementations, the HBase table contained 50 million records, and the query was written to retrieve 10 records.
 We were using Impala external tables to read HBase.
-One would expect this query to be very fast, but it was taking a long time.
-We noticed that the query had used ‘LIKE’ condition against the rowkey and hence the predicate was not getting pushed down against the rowkey.
+One would expect this query to be very fast, but it took a long time.
+We noticed that the query had used the ‘LIKE’ condition against the row key, so the predicate was not getting pushed down against the row key.
 HBase was scanning millions of records and then returning 10 records.
-Changing ‘LIKE’ to ‘BETWEEN’ did the magic and the query execution time came down from 2 minutes to 1.5 seconds.
+Changing ‘LIKE’ to ‘BETWEEN’ did the magic, and the query execution time came down from 2 minutes to 1.5 seconds.

 Let us get down to details as to why this happened.

-All the below queries resulted in HBase table scan and performed inefficiently.
+All the below queries resulted in an HBase table scan and performed inefficiently.